cloudfoundry/cf-java-client/cloudfoundry-gradle-plugin/README.md

 * cf-swap-deployed

 Variants that are not currently mapped to the canonical `my-app.cfapps.io` route are mapped to it.
 Variants that are currently mapped to `my-app.cfapps.io` have that route removed from them.
+This effectively swaps the newer variant into service and the older variant out of service.

 * cf-undeploy